usnistgov/ARIAC/docs/tutorials/tutorial_1.rst

 This executable does the following:

+    - Initialize the ROS client library.
-    - Creates an instance of the class :inline-python:`CompetitionInterface` as a ROS node.
+    - Create an instance of the class :inline-python:`CompetitionInterface` as a ROS node.
-    - Starts the competition.
+    - Start the competition.